Organizations & Activities

 Back to top

 Need not be Irish to Join!
 If singing, dancing, and eating is your idea of a fun time, then the Gaelic Society has a place for you.
-The Gaelic Society meets once a month to encourage knowledge of all things Irish and promote understanding of Irish culture and civilization.
-Members watch videos, listen to music, hear expert guest speakers, visit Irish and Celtic restaurants, attend the theatre, march in St. Patrick's Day parades, enjoy ceilis and craic, share their heritage, and in general, enjoy each other's company.
-We welcome all NCC students and are looking forward to meeting you.
-For further information, leave your name and e-mail address in the club's mailbox located in the Student Activities Office, College Center, Rm.
+The Gaelic Society meets once a week to encourage knowledge of all things Irish and promote understanding of Irish culture and civilization.
+Members attend musical concerts, watch videos, hear expert guest speakers (e.g. Irish DJ Kevin Westley), visit restaurants, march in St. Patrick's Day parades, enjoy ceilis and craic, share their heritage, and in general, enjoy each other's company.
+We welcome ALL NCC students and we are looking forward to meeting you.
+For further information, leave your name and email address in the club's mailbox located in the Student Activities Office, College Center, Rm.
 150. Dr. Marynita Anderson is the club's advisor (G-234; 516.572.7422, ext.
-25173; firstname.lastname@example.org).
+25173; GaelicClubNCC@gmail.com; fb.me/GaelicClubNCC; @GaelicClubNCC).

 The goal of the Gospel Choir is not only to acquaint members with different genres of gospel music but to teach each member about Jesus Christ.
 Although we do not push our beliefs on members, we do pray and believe that each one will accept Him as their Lord and Savior.
 We are a group of individuals coming together as one to create a beautiful sound that will reach "us" as well as our audience.
 We sing at local churches, different events, and other college campuses.